-As prescribed in § 410.75.65(f), include this clause in Section L.
+Include the following provision as prescribed in § 410.75.65(f).

 Price Proposal Instruction - Multi-Year Contract (OCT 2006)

 As indicated in Section H, offerors are instructed to provide a separate cancellation ceiling (on either a percentage or dollar basis) for each contract year subject to cancellation.
 Price proposals must include the rationale and supporting data for each proposed cancellation ceiling.
 If actual cancellation occurs after contract award, the Contractor will be required to submit a claim with supporting data which will be subject to negotiation.
 The amounts established in Section H are merely ceilings.